Flyaway Friday: Getting To Know The Japanese Better

 You would find a variety of packed meals in most convenience stores and supermarkets.
 These meals are called Bento Boxes.
 Each bento generally has a single portion of a well-balanced meal.
 The meal can include rice or noodles, meat or fish with vegetables or fruits on the side.
 Sea-food in Japan is highly popular with their most famous dish being Sushi.

-elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 3
+Elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 3

 Some other famous foods from Japan – Ramen, Green Tea, Sticky Rice with Miso Soup, Sashimi, Tempura, Karaage, Kobe beef.